spandanb10745/CS322M-230102108/RVX10/docs/ENCODINGS.md

 * rd:    5 bits (bits 11..7)
 * op:    7 bits (bits 6..0)

-All RVX10 custom instructions use the 7-bit opcode `0001011` for the new opcodes except the example ADD that uses `0110011` (standard R-type).
-Adjust as needed if you map to another custom opcode space.
+All RVX10 custom instructions use the 7-bit opcode `0001011` for the new opcodes.

 ---